Hesperocolletes: Description

-Habitat and range
+Distribution and habitat

+The species was described from a single specimen collected in 1938 on Rottnest Island, located off the coast of Western Australia.
+A second specimen was found in 2015, in Banksia woodland at Pinjar, Western Australia.
 A further, female, specimen was found in 2015, in "an isolated banksia woodland remnant in the Southwest Floristic Region of Western Australia (...) in the Gnangara-Moore River State Forest, north of Perth".
+No record of the circumstances of collection (e.g. flowers visited) is available.

-After its rediscovery in 2015, Hesperocolletes douglasis conservation status has been changed from "presumed extinct" to "critically endangered" under the Western Australian Wildlife Conservation Act.
-Little is known about the biology, ecology and geographic range of this rare native bee species, and its rediscovery highlights the importance of preservation, restoration and proper management of remnant vegetation in face of anthropogenic threats to safeguard habitat for biodiversity.
+After its rediscovery in 2015, the species' conservation status was changed from "presumed extinct" to "critically endangered" under the Western Australian Wildlife Conservation Act.
+Little is known about its biology, ecology or geographic range, and its rediscovery highlights the importance of preservation, restoration and proper management of remnant vegetation in face of anthropogenic threats to safeguard habitat for biodiversity.